PovertyAction/guides/CleaningGuide/06 Useful Commands/04 Useful Commands.md

 ---
 layout: default
 title: Useful Commands
-nav_order: 5
+nav_order: 4
-parent: Cleaning Guide
+grand_parent: Cleaning Guide
+parent: Coding in Stata
 ---

 Below we have listed some frequently overlooked commands that we enjoy using.
 They will make your life a lot easier if you know about them.
 We provide a quick summary of what the commands do and where they can be used.